openstack/trove/doc/source/admin/run_trove_in_production.rst

 environment.

 After image is created successfully, the cloud administrator needs to upload the image to Glance and make it only accessible to service users.
+It's recommended to use tags when creating Glance image.

 Preparing the Datastore